Byzantine Fault Tolerant Protocols with Near-Constant Work per Node without Signatures: Introduction

 \begin{definition}[With High Confidence] We say an event $E$ occurs with high confidence (w.h.c.) with respect to security parameter $\lambda$ and network size $n$ if it occurs both\textit{ with high probability} (according to Definition \ref{def:whp}) and \textit{all but negligible probability} (Definition \ref{def:all_but_neglible_probability}) with respect to $\lambda$.
 More specifically, $\pr(E) \geq 1-\min\big(\frac{1}{n^c}, \text{negl}(\lambda)\big)$ for $c > 0$ and a function $\text{negl}(\lambda)$ that is negligible in $\lambda$ (see Definition \ref{def:negligible_function}). \end{definition}

-On a mathematical level the corresponding analysis is not much more complicated besides an additional parameter $\lambda$ showing up allowing us to optimize performance for small networks as well.
+On a mathematical level the corresponding analysis is not much more complicated besides an additional parameter $\lambda$ showing up allowing us to optimize performance for small networks as well (the simplified theorems in the contributions section assume $\lambda \in \tilO(1)$).
 The following lemma can be seen as an interface between the three concepts, as it gives us a threshold probability such that an event holds \textit{w.h.p.} \textit{and} \textit{with all but negligible probability}, and therefore \textit{w.h.c.} Besides this lemma and a specialized union bound (Corollary \ref{cor:unionbound_whc}) no additional overhead is incurred from using w.h.c.\ instead of the more traditional w.h.p.

 \begin{lemma} Let $E$ be an event that occurs with probability $\pr(E) \geq 1-e^{-\mu}$, for $\mu \geq c \ln n + \lambda$ and $c > 0$.
 Then $E$ occurs w.h.c. \end{lemma}

 \begin{proof} The probability that $E$ does not occur is \end{proof}